-Parents and carers of students with SEND should discuss their concerns with Stephanie Hunt, SENDCo in the first instance or with the Inclusion Manager, Hannah Nibloe, (both sets of details are above.)

-The Headteacher, Mr Julian Grant, can be contacted via his email: jgrant@sackvilleschool.org.uk or by phone 01342 410140.
+Parents and carers of students with SEND should discuss their concerns with Stephanie Hunt, SENDCo in the first instance.
+The Headteacher, Ms Jo Meloni, can be contacted via her email: jmeloni@sackvilleschool.org.uk or by phone 01342 410140.

 The formal complaints policy can be found on the school website but it is hoped that difficulties can be resolved before this stage.